- OL Will Hart (Wingate): Finalist for the Gene Upshaw Division II Lineman of the Year award

-The 2025 NCAA Division II football season has ended for most North Carolina schools, and transfer news is already circulating across social media.
-Unlike Division I, there is no formal transfer portal window at the D2 level.
+The 2025 NCAA Division II football season has ended for North Carolina’s 13 D2 programs, and transfer news is already circulating across social media and news outlets.
+Unlike Division I college football, there is no formal transfer portal window at the D2 level.
 Players may transfer at any time up through the summer, though many choose to signal their intentions publicly via X or other platforms.

 This D2 football page will track: